fwh1990/webpack-genius/README.md

 ```

 # Features
-* Transform all kind of extensions
+* Transform all kinds of extensions
-* Use css-modules for style
+* Hot-Reload for your project (Not refresh)
-* Inject React-Hot-Loader automatically
-* Faster rebuild
+* High performance

 # Demo
 [React Hooks](https://github.com/redux-model/demo-react-hooks)